JoseTomas-TomTom/Parallel-DQN-for-Autonomous-Lane-Keeping/README.md

 2. Parallel Deep Q-network (DQN)

+To understand a Parallel Deep Q-network, we first start with a Deep Q-network.
+A DQN is a type of reinforcement learning that mixes Q-learning with deep neural networks to estimate the Q-value function.
+The neural network makes predictions instead of relying on a Q-table.
+Q(s, a) shows the expected long-term benefit of choosing action a when in state s.
+The aim is to discover the best action for each situation so that the agent can increase its total rewards over time.
+A Parallel DQN builds on this concept by operating multiple environments simultaneously.
+"Every environment creates sets of experiences."

+(s,a,r,s′)

+All these experiences are kept in a shared replay buffer.
+This allows the learner to train the Q-network with a large, varied, and less related group of samples.
+This results in quicker training, improved exploration, and more reliable learning than a DQN that only works in one environment.

-We developed a method called DeepLane that treats lane keeping as a decision-making problem.
-We solve this problem using a parallel Deep Q-Network (DQN).
+We created a method named DeepLane that treats lane keeping as a decision-making challenge using reinforcement learning.
+DeepLane uses a Parallel Deep Q-Network to figure out how to keep the car in the middle of the lane while driving at a constant speed.
-The custom LaneKeepingEnv simulates how a vehicle moves sideways while it drives at a steady speed, using specific steering commands.
+Our custom LaneKeepingEnv simulates how a vehicle moves side to side within its lane and reacts to specific steering instructions.
+By using a parallel DQN, DeepLane can collect different driving experiences from various simulated environments.
+This approach speeds up training, makes it more stable, and helps the system perform better overall compared to using just one environment with a DQN.

 The input to the network is a 5-dimensional state vector: